Burns, Youngstown State Penguins to host Pullian and the Milwaukee Panthers - WTOP News

 Youngstown, Ohio; Thursday, 6:30 p.m.
 EST

-BOTTOM LINE: Milwaukee takes on Youngstown State in Horizon League action Thursday.
+BOTTOM LINE: Kentrell Pullian and the Milwaukee Panthers take on Damiree Burns and the Youngstown State Penguins in Horizon League action.

-The Penguins are 11-1 on their home court.
-Youngstown State ranks fourth in the Horizon League with 10.4 offensive rebounds per game led by D.J.
-Burns averaging 3.0.
+The Penguins have gone 11-1 in home games.
+Youngstown State averages 81.8 points and has outscored opponents by 12.4 points per game.

-The Panthers are 7-5 in Horizon League play.
-Milwaukee ranks eighth in the Horizon League shooting 33.2% from 3-point range.
+The Panthers are 7-5 against Horizon League opponents.
+Milwaukee is 5-0 in games decided by 3 points or fewer.

-Youngstown State is shooting 46.1% from the field this season, 1.7 percentage points higher than the 44.4% Milwaukee allows to opponents.
-Milwaukee averages 8.3 made 3-pointers per game this season, 1.0 more made shot on average than the 7.3 per game Youngstown State allows.
+Youngstown State’s average of 9.2 made 3-pointers per game this season is only 0.7 more made shots on average than the 8.5 per game Milwaukee allows.
+Milwaukee averages 8.3 made 3-pointers per game this season, 1.0 more made shot on average than the 7.3 per game Youngstown State gives up.

-The Penguins and Panthers meet Thursday for the first time in conference play this season.

-TOP PERFORMERS: Ziggy Reid is scoring 14.1 points per game with 4.7 rebounds and 2.0 assists for the Penguins.
-Brett Thompson is averaging 12.9 points and 4.8 assists over the past 10 games for Youngstown State.
+TOP PERFORMERS: Brandon Rush averages 2.5 made 3-pointers per game for the Penguins, scoring 12.5 points while shooting 32.6% from beyond the arc.
+Ziggy Reid is shooting 47.1% and averaging 16.3 points over the last 10 games for Youngstown State.

-Erik Pratt is averaging 12.8 points for the Panthers.
-BJ Freeman is averaging 2.3 made 3-pointers over the last 10 games for Milwaukee.
+Elijah Jamison is averaging 9.1 points for the Panthers.
+BJ Freeman is averaging 17.3 points over the last 10 games for Milwaukee.

 LAST 10 GAMES: Penguins: 7-3, averaging 82.3 points, 38.9 rebounds, 15.2 assists, 6.3 steals and 5.0 blocks per game while shooting 45.4% from the field.
 Their opponents have averaged 69.5 points per game.